Home » Debt solutions » Sequestration

 • Your name will be placed on a public record

-• Credit rating negatively affected for six years
+• Your credit rating will be negatively impacted for 6 years

-• Must declare you are insolvent to anyone you attempt to get credit from
+• You are required to declare that you re insolvent to anyone you apply to for credit

 Am I eligible for Sequestration?